 SSR1 Recommendation 4

-ICANN should document and clearly define the nature of the SSR relationships it has within the ICANN Community in order to provide a single focal point for understanding the interdependencies between organizations.
+“ICANN should document and clearly define the nature of the SSR relationships it has within the ICANN Community in order to provide a single focal point for understanding the interdependencies between organizations.”

 SSR2 Conclusion: This recommendation remains relevant but was not fully implemented.
 The intended effect of providing an open and transparent resource that describes ICANN org’s SSR relationships was not achieved.

-Please see SSR2 Recommendation 2: Create a C-Suite Position Responsible for Both Strategic and Tactical Security and Risk Management for the SSR2 recommendation that expands upon the original SSR1 recommendation
+Please see SSR2 Recommendation 2: Create a C-Suite Position Responsible for Both Strategic and Tactical Security and Risk Management for the SSR2 recommendation that expands upon the original SSR1 recommendation.

 Rationale: